 Content must be findable

-Content must form part of a broad digital ecosystem for your organization.
+Content must form part of a broad digital ecosystem for your organisation.
 Also, to ensure a good return on investment, the content that is generated must be capable of repurposing across multiple online platforms.
-Consideration also needs to be given to issues such as search engine optimization (SEO).
+Consideration also needs to be given to issues such as search engine optimisation (SEO).

 For content to be findable by your target audience this means that the content needs to be created with the audience and SEO in mind.

 Every week we see another social media fail, where a brand representative posts inappropriate material via their organisation’s account, like the recent inappropriate tweet during the NRL grand final.
 Typically this type of event is due to team members not being provided with the right tools to assist them in their online and social media work.
 In the @NSWRL account example, the people looking after this account were using the Twitter web client or the Twitter for iPhone app.
 It can be very easy to inadvertently tweet from a personal rather than a business account on these.

 The first and most important objective for business to better manage social media is to get team members off the native applications for each social media platform and onto a company-approved tool.
 For most organisations it is important to find a tool that balances cost-effectiveness, auditability, ease of use, and the ability to manage social media publishing across multiple social media platforms.
 There are plenty of other alternatives to consider and here is a good overview of alternatives, Hootsuite Competitors: 9 Other Social Media Management Alternatives to Consider.
 The key features to look out for in a social media management tool include: